tredfort/webserv/README.md

 # webserv

-Implementation of web server with c++
+Implementation of web server with c++ with school 42

 ## How to Start

-for build
+build:

 ```bash
 make